 The mattress stitch is a technique used in knitting and crochet to join two pieces of fabric together seamlessly.
 It produces a neat, invisible seam that is almost impossible to see.

-Below, I show you how to do this wonderful and simple seam stitch.
+Below, I show you how to do this simple seam stitch.

 What is Seaming in Crochet?